jmcnamara/rust_xlsxwriter/README.md

 ## Features

 - `default`: Includes all the standard functionality.
-Has dependencies on `zip` and `regex`, `itertools` and `lazy_static`.
+Has dependencies on `zip` and `regex` and `lazy_static`.
 - `chrono`: Adds supports for Chrono date/time types to the API.
-This is on by default in this release but will be off by default in subsequent releases.
+This is off by default.
 - `zlib`: Adds dependency on zlib and a C compiler.
 This includes the same features as `default` but is 1.5x faster for large files.
 - `test-resave`: Developer only testing feature.